Skip to main content

 Monitor Threat Intelligence Statistics

-You can monitor VMS threat intelligence statistics for threat intelligence categories such as IP address and port, IP address, FQDNs and URL patterns.
+You can monitor VMS threat intelligence statistics for threat intelligence categories such as IP address and port, IP address, FQDNs, and URL patterns.
 For more information, see Monitor Device Services.

 To monitor threat intelligence services: